konstantinkutzkov/lone_sampler/README.md

 1. **Python packages**
 The code should work with a standard Python3 version.
 In addition, one needs some widely used libraries like pandas, numpy, networkx, scikit-learn, etc. The file requirements.txt gives a list of the package versions we used.

-2. **Graphs** The provided package contains the Cora graph ([https://graphsandnetworks.com/the-cora-dataset/](URL)) and instructions how to preprocess it.
-The Citeseer graph ([http://networkrepository.com/citeseer.php](URL)) can be preprocessed using the same code.
+2. **Graphs** The provided package contains the [Cora graph](https://graphsandnetworks.com/the-cora-dataset/) and instructions how to preprocess it.
+The [Citeseer graph](http://networkrepository.com/citeseer.php) can be preprocessed using the same code.
 For the other 4 graphs used in the experimental evaluation, we refer to the respective notebooks.
 They contain instructions where to download and unpack the data.

 3. **Random numbers**
-For tabulation hashing we use a library with preprocessed random numbers that can be downloaded from [https://github.com/jeffThompson/DiehardCDROM/tree/master/CD-ROM
-](URL) For larger graphs, one needs to bundle several of the random files together, for example on a Unix based OS
+For tabulation hashing we use a library with preprocessed random numbers that can be downloaded from [here](https://github.com/jeffThompson/DiehardCDROM/tree/master/CD-ROM).
+For larger graphs, one needs to bundle several of the random files together, for example on a Unix based OS

     cat bits.01 bits.02 bits.03 > merged